Fourth of July Popsicles

 When I saw this idea on Kraft Recipes, I knew we had to make it!
 I love making popsicles with the kids in the summer.
 They love having a small treat to cool off with.
 This treat features a few of my favorite things…jello and pudding!
 I’ve mentioned it before, but I have a slight obsession with all things JELL-O, and pudding pops bring me right back to my childhood.
 These sweet and colorful treats combine both in a delicious way.
-The sweet and creamy pudding gets a kick from the tart and jiggly jello.
+The sweet and

 As an added bonus, these are a great recipe to make with the kids!
 My 7 year old daughter made these on her own, and gave her great practice in the kitchen. (*I poured the boiling water!)

 Here’s what you’ll need to make these 4th of July Popsicles!

 1 small box red jell-o

 (A large box of sugar free will work as a substitute for a small box of regular.)

 1 large package of instant vanilla pudding mix

 1. In two separate bowls, mix each of the jello mixes with 2/3 cup of water.
 Stir well until the gelatin is completely dissolved.